rebelsky/csc207c/pages/los.md

 * Make sure to use correct spelling.
 * Make sure to comment methods, constructors, and fields.
 * Make sure that your comments say more than "Helper method".

-The following things would be nice, but are not strictly necessary.

-* Document parameters and such.
-(I don't regularly do so, so I won't force you to do so.)
+* Document parameters, return values, and such.
-* Put in section separators.
 * Include internal comments to explain more confusing parts of code.
 * Do not include internal comments that simply restate what the code does.  `// Add one to x` above `x++;` does not help the reader and therefore just clogs your code.